-where for the VFN one specifies the pole-masses for the quarks.
-An evolution is carried out with the following routine where one specifies the coupling asQ at a scale QOalphas, the number of loops for the evolution, nloop, the ratio of renormalisation to factorisation scales muR\Q, 13 the name of a subroutine LHAsub with interface to return the initial condition for the evolution and the scale QOpdf at which one starts the PDF evolution.
+where one specifies the coupling asQ at a scale QOalphas, the number of loops for the evolution, nloop, the ratio of renormalisation to factorisation scales muR_Q ,13 the name of a subroutine LHAsub with interface to return the initial condition for the evolution and the scale QOpdf at which one starts the PDF evolution.
 Note that the LHAsub subroutine will only be called with Q = QOpdf.
-To access the coupling one uses
+To access the coupling one uses while the PDF at a given value of \mathbf{x} and \mathbf{Q} is obtained with